kragen/derctuo/veskeno-outline.md

 -----------------------------------

-There is nothing in principle that prevents Veskeno from providing a "spawn" facility to run a "child" Veskeno computation, given a program and input data, and such a facility would be very useful for writing an automatic Veskeno test suite.
+There is nothing in principle that prevents Veskeno from providing a “spawn” facility to run a “child” Veskeno computation, given a program and input data, and such a facility would be very useful for writing an automatic Veskeno test suite.
 If several such concurrent computations can be run, this might make it possible to gain back a